Wulf/nodehun/readme.md

 =======
 Introduction
 ------------
-Nodehun aims to expose as much of hunspell's functionality as possible in an easy to understand and maintain way, while also maintaining the performance characteristics expected of a responsible node module.
+Nodehun aims to expose as much of hunspell's functionality as possible in an easy to understand and maintainable way, while also maintaining the performance characteristics expected of a responsible node module.

 Warning on Versions
 -------------------